-OAK is a joint project between Inria Saclay and Université Paris Sud.
-Our research is on models, languages, and algorithms, for efficiently processing large-scale complex data.
+OAK (2012-2015) has been a joint project between Inria Saclay and Université Paris Sud, focused on models, languages, and algorithms, for efficiently processing large-scale complex data.

 - data with complex structure, such as: structured document or tree data (such as XML or JSON), graph-based data (RDF, social networks…), data described by complex schema and semantics (such as, for instance, expressed by an XML Schema or an RDF Schema)

 - complex processing understood as fine-granularity search, transformation and update of data.
 While XQuery and SPARQL frame most of our prior and current work, we are more generally interested in formats for structured complex data, typically represented by nested records or graphs of connected objects;